 A green check mark indicates that your product is in compliance; a red X indicates it does not comply; a grey question mark indicates that the status is indeterminable.

 Once you select an option from the Compliance drop down menu, you will be able to view more data on the specific compliance determination.
 It shows all the collected data about the product and the specific information that was used to create the compliance determination.
 You can use our template to send supplier surveys about Conflict Minerals and Toxnot will then analyze the data for each part or use it to make determinations for entire products.

 Here (see image above) you can either manually fill out the information you've received from your supplier, or double check the data that's been automatically uploaded from the Supplier Survey.
 If answers are input into the compliance questions and documentation, the answers would override the overall compliance determination.
 If you mark the product as requiring disclosure, the product will be marked as non-compliant.
 If it is marked as not requiring disclosure, it will be compliant.
 If it is unknown, the product will be indeterminable.
-These questions and documentation requirements are different for each of the five compliance regulations that you can toggle between using the tabs at the top of the page (see image below).
+These questions and documentation requirements are different for each of the five compliance regulations that you can switch between by clicking on each compliance page.

 In the example pictured below, you can see that "Levafix Brilliant Yellow E36" is being flagged on California Prop 65.
 The compliance restriction flows up through the material to "Powder Coat," then to "Frame," then to "Back," and ultimately impacts the overall product (if disclosure is required - see Product Compliance section above).

 Using Toxnot with Top Level CAS Number Reporting

 In some cases you may find that you need to document your data differently to best reflect your product.
 For example, in the product listed below, it is 100 percent made of steel.
 There are traces of other metals, such as lead and brass, but they are not significant components of the product.